 In some rare cases the winter flu can cause serious complications such as pneumonia.

 3. Children aged 2-12 years.
 Children aged 2-12 years receive a nasal spray flu vaccine.
 Children who cannot be given the nasal spray flu vaccine (due to contraindications) may need to be given the vaccine by injection.
-(Please note that infants/children aged 6 months to 8 years who have had no previous flu vaccine will require a second vaccination 4 weeks after the first).

 4. People who have close, regular contact with pigs, poultry or water fowl.